A Complete SOC Response Guide: Black Basta Ransomware

 - Exfiltration: RClone and WinSCP to upload data to cloud storage providers, primarily Mega

-- Impact: ChaCha20 encryption with RSA-4096 public key, shadow copy deletion via vssadmin, and .basta file extension appended to encrypted files
+- Impact: ChaCha20 encryption with RSA-4096 public key, shadow copy deletion via vssadmin, and.basta file extension appended to encrypted files

-Mapping MITRE ATT&CK to Black Basta Ransomware :
+MITRE ATT&CK Mapping for Black Basta Ransomware

 |